 Airlander gets its lift from a combination of buoyancy, aerodynamics, and vectored thrust.

 Using the buoyant lift of helium reduces the fuel burn required just to keep the aircraft airborne – most of the airframe’s weight is countered by the helium’s buoyancy.
-In its current configuration, Airlander 10 produces approximately 75% fewer emissions than comparable aircraft in similar roles.
+Airlander 10 will produce up to 90% fewer emissions than comparable aircraft in similar roles.

-HAV is committed to green aviation, and Airlander 10 is uniquely suited to delivering zero-carbon aviation quickly.
+We are committed to green aviation, and Airlander 10 is uniquely suited to delivering zero-emissions aviation quickly.
 We have established key partnerships to support the ongoing development of the Airlander family of products, enabling us to deliver complete solutions to our customers.
-The versatility and unique platform Airlander offers will facilitate the early adoption of emerging technology such as hydrogen fuel cells and electric motors, bringing electric propulsion to aerospace at scale.
-This will allow them to offer new ultra-low and zero emissions solutions to today's mobility, logistics, communications, and surveillance challenges.
+The versatile and unique platform Airlander offers will facilitate the early adoption of emerging technology such as hydrogen fuel cells and electric motors, bringing electric propulsion to aerospace at scale.

 Airlander 10 is a bi-hulled hybrid aircraft.
 The hull itself is a laminated fabric consisting of materials designed for strength, helium retention, and durability.
 Filled with helium, the hull is aerodynamic: an elliptical cross section with a cambered longitudinal shape.